JoshDoody/fsn/_posts/2016-06-07-5-things-you-should-know-before-you-apply-for-a-job.md

 layout: posts
 title: 5 things you should know before you apply for a job
 subhead: How to find the right opportunities and make the most of them
-excerpt: Here's how you'll find the best opportunities and tactics you can use to make the most of them.
+description: Here's how you'll find the best opportunities and tactics you can use to make the most of them.
 categories:
   - interview
 tags: